thinkst/canarytools-python/docs/incident_attributes.rst

 ==============
 There are five types of port scans incidents.

 #.
-A host port scan is occurs when a single Canary is port scanned by a single source.
+A host port scan occurs when a single Canary is port scanned by a single source.
 #.
 A consolidated network port scan occurs when multiple Canaries are scanned by a single source.
 #.
 An NMAP NULL scan was run against the Canary.
 #.
 An NMAP OS scan was run against the Canary.